EMIR

 The main obligations of EMIR

-EMIR is based on the following principles:
+EMIR main obligations rely on following principles:

-• The reporting obligation of all derivative transactions (whether concluded on organized markets or OTC) to be registered or recognized in trade repositories;
+- Reporting obligation of all derivative transactions (whether concluded on organized markets or OTC) to be registered or recognized in trade repositories;

-• The use of operational risk mitigation techniques for OTC derivative contracts that are not cleared by a central counterparty.
+- Operational risk mitigation techniques for OTC derivative contracts that are not cleared by a central counterparty.